dojo/dojo.io/README.md

  (`layout: tutorial`) and have code content provided in the `demo` subdirectory that is archived during the tutorials build process (`grunt tutorials`).

+ If the `finished` directory of the tutorial should be built and tested as part of the CI build, it needs to be added to the list of `TUTORIAL` values in [.travis.yml](./.travis.yml)

 ## APIs

 APIs are built using the `grunt api` command to the `_dist/api/<project name>/<version>` directory.
 We currently use